ibm-cloud-docs/account/account-close.md

 # Closing an account
 {: #account-close}

-When you no longer need your {{site.data.keyword.cloud}} account, you can close the account.
-If there's any way we can assist you before you decide to close your account, [reach out to us](/unifiedsupport/supportcenter){: external}.
+When you decide that you no longer need your {{site.data.keyword.cloud}} account, you can close the account by using the {{site.data.keyword.Bluemix_notm}} console.
+If you need assistance with the process, don't hesitate to [contact us](/unifiedsupport/supportcenter){: external}.
 {: shortdesc}

-## Before you begin
-{: #about-close-account}

-Before you can close a Pay-As-You-Go or Subscription account, the account owner needs to cancel all services, devices, and billing items for the account.
-Then, the account owner can create a support case to close a Subscription account or close a Pay-As-You-Go in the {{site.data.keyword.cloud}} console.

-To close an enteprise account, you must also remove all child accounts.
-After an account is removed, it is closed and can't be reactivated.
-It takes 21 days after the removal is initiated to fully remove the account from the enterprise.
-The account is `SUSPENDED` for 14 days and `CANCEL_PENDING` for 7 days.

-If your account has reserved instances with term remaining on the agreement or other resources that you can't cancel, contact [support](/unifiedsupport/supportcenter).
-Rescheduled any pending cancellations to terminate prior to account cancellation.
-For example, you might have {{site.data.keyword.baremetal_short}} scheduled to terminate at the end of the month.

-If there are active service commitments or an active Enterprise Savings Plan commitment remaining in your account, you must reach the end of your commitment term before you can close your account.

-### Step 1: Canceling all services
+## Step 1: Canceling all services
 {: #cancel-services}

 To delete a service instance, use the following steps: